RubendeBruin/DAVE-book/components.md

 But DAVE also re-creates nodes when using the undo functionality and when internally creating copies of a scene for solving or multi-threading.

-*TLDR: After updating a component file, use file->reload-components to update all the depending components.*
+*TLDR: After updating a component file, use scene->reload-components to update all the depending components.*